- Home

 Experiential Education

 All students who enroll in an undergraduate Elon in Charlotte program are required to complete an internship.
 A major goal of Elon in Charlotte is developing deep and meaningful connections with industry professionals.
 An important way of developing those connections is through internships based in Charlotte.
 Students learn what it means to be a professional, how to create and build a professional network, and apply what they have been learning in the classroom to a professional experience.
-Summer 2024 students were asked about their internships.
+Summer and Fall 2024 students were asked about their internships.
 Here’s what they had to say.

 Student Quotes About Internship Experiences